 The beach itself is more or less 2 kilometers that are populated with coconut palms and smooth white sand.
 The 50-meter offshore coral reef and eye-catching limestone formations bring you a relaxing atmosphere or fascinating materials for fancy photos.
 The majority of Koh Kradan is under the jurisdiction of the Hat Chao Mai National Park - a park of marine life that covers 2 districts of Sikao and Kantang.

-Bamboo Island - a part of Phi Phi Island group is surprisingly peaceful in comparison with its sister.
-You will be in the complete adoration of this area thanks to the washed corals, snack bar, and the fact that it only takes you thirty minutes to walk around.
-There is no hotel or resort here, so the hidden beach is suitable for taking a quick day trip.
+Bamboo Island - a part of the Phi Phi Island group is surprisingly peaceful.
+You will be in complete adoration of this area thanks to the washed corals, snack bar, and the fact that it only takes you thirty minutes to walk around.

 Be aware that it has no rocky cliffs but a flat island with white sand and lush vegetation.
-Bamboo Island Beach provides you with good snorkeling thanks to a wide range of fishes and invertebrate species Thailand has always come with special charms that no place in this world could bring you.
-If you want to explore and enjoy these Thai hidden gems, book a tour here.
+Bamboo Island Beach provides you with good snorkeling thanks to a wide range of fishes and invertebrate species.
+There is no hotel or resort here, so the hidden beach is suitable for taking a quick day trip.